apache/nuttx/configs/avr32dev1/README.txt

 ^^^^^^^^

-   Because this build uses a native Windows toolchain and the native Windows does not understand Cygwin/POSIX paths, the NuttX make sysem does something
-   weird:  It copies the configuration directories instead of simply linking to them (it could, perhaps, use the NTFS mklink command, but it doesn't).
+   Because this build uses a native Windows toolchain and the native Windows tools do not understand Cygwin's symbolic links, the NuttX make system does something weird:  It copies the configuration directories instead of linking to them (it could, perhaps, use the NTFS 'mklink' command, but it doesn't).

-   A consequence of this is that you can easily get confused and get editting a file in one of the linked directories, re-build, and not see your changes.
-   To work around this annoying behavior, I also do the following when I make:
+   A consequence of this is that you can easily get confused when you edit a file in one of the "linked" directories, re-build NuttX, and then not see your changes when you run the program.
+That is because build is still using the version of the file in the copied directory, not your modified file!
+To work around this annoying behavior, do the following when you re-build:

    make clean_context all <-- Remove and re-copy all of the directories, then make all doisp.sh               <-- Load the code onto the board.